 The chorus has a set of standing rules to help everything run smoothly, these are linked on the Members page of this website and the Membership Co-ordinator (currently Emma W) will let you know the password for the page.

 Once you’ve read the standing rules, please complete the online membership application form here – LCS Membership Form

 You’re generally expected to attend at least three out of four rehearsals per month.
 If you know ahead of time that you are unable to attend a rehearsal, please contact the membership coordinator as soon as possible and at least before 5pm on the day.

 If you consistently miss rehearsals our Chorus Co-ordinator (currently Mariane) will contact you to find out whether or not you wish to continue singing with us.
-Attendance is extremely important for our growth and development.
+Attendance and punctuality is extremely important for our growth and development.